raspberrypilearning/guess-the-flag/en/step_8.md

 [[[generic-scratch-broadcast-message]]]

-+ Add a new sprite of your choice to be your question master.
++ Add a new sprite of your choice to be your quiz master.
 We chose the bear for our example.

 ![Bear sprite](images/bear-sprite.png)